Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Methodology

 \subsubsection{Feature Extractor}

 EEG signals are often complex and high-dimensional.
 Feature extraction helps the model make accurate predictions by identifying major variations in EEG data throughout sleep stages.
 Feature extraction is used to simplify and extract important data from this raw data.
 This stage carefully selects characteristics that capture sleep stage-specific patterns and attributes.
-These patterns may include frequency, amplitude, and other signal qualities.
-Given the raw data typically contains undesirable noise or unnecessary characteristics that could impair accurate categorization, the chosen features emphasize key components while minimizing noise.
+These patterns encompass characteristics such as frequency and amplitude among other signal attributes.
+The features extrated in this layer are tailored to underscore crucial components while reducing noise in the raw data, thereby boosting accuracy by eliminating extraneous noise that could impede precise classification.
 This makes the machine learning model's classification task more robust.
 By incorporating the SE-ResNet block, which adaptively recalibrates feature responses, the model can effectively capture intricate EEG signal variations characteristic of different sleep stages.